ColinBurner/React-Portfolio/README.md

 Upon first load you will see an about me page with information about me as a developer and a human being accompanied by an image of me and my cat Ragnar!
 When you click a nav link in the header, you will be taken to that specific view.

+The page you are on will be highlighted in the navbar.

-Under Portfolio you have links to github repositories and deployed applications that I have worked on in the past.
+Under Projects you have links to github repositories and deployed applications that I have worked on in the past.

 Under Contact you have a form you can fill out in order to send me a message directly to my email!

-Under resume there is a link that currently goes to Google.com but will eventually lead to my resume when I create/update it along with my proficiencies as a developer.
+Under Resume there is a link that currently goes to Google.com but will eventually lead to my resume when I create/update it along with my proficiencies as a developer.

 Under Photos you will see some fun photos of me, my son and my cats!

-In the Header you have to option to toggle light/dark mode, your browser will remember your selection.
+In the Header you have the option to toggle light/dark mode, your browser will remember your selection.

 Under Comments you will be able to leave a named or anonymous comment in the form of a random sticky note on my portfolio so don't be afraid to let me know what you like or don't like about my portfolio!